metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Optional:

 - `backup` (Attributes List) Refers to the backup name and component name used for restoration.
-Supports recovery of multiple components. (see [below for nested schema](#nestedatt--spec--restore_from--backup))
+Supports recovery of multiple Components. (see [below for nested schema](#nestedatt--spec--restore_from--backup))
 - `point_in_time` (Attributes) Refers to the specific point in time for recovery. (see [below for nested schema](#nestedatt--spec--restore_from--point_in_time))

 <a id="nestedatt--spec--restore_from--backup"></a>